Tsolval/destiny5e/equipment/treasure.md

 # Loot
-Guardians, in their quest to preservere against the Darkness, will often encounter new equipment and gear.
+Guardians, in their quest to persevere against the Darkness, will often encounter new equipment and gear.
 Most of the time, this gear will drop in the form of a data engram, which must be taken to a member of the Cryptarchs to be decoded.
 When the encoding is cracked, the tiny ball of glimmer expands into the item it was intended to be.

 ## Item Rarity
 Items of various quality exist and some may be imbued with incredible properties that make them extremely useful.